cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 Enable constant obfuscation.

-Obfuscate numerical constants used in the code by replacing numerical operation instructions with equivalent but more complex sequences of numerical operations.
+Obfuscate numerical constants used in the code by replacing numerical operation instructions with equivalent but more complex instruction sequences.

 ### `--fno-obf-const`